simoncblyth/opticks/notes/issues/rasterized_render_revive.rst

     ./examples/UseOpticksGLFWSnap/UseOpticksGLFWSnap.cc
           Pops up an OpenGL window with a colorful rotating single triangle On pressing SPACE a ppm snapshot of the window is saved to file.
-          [ this used ancient non-shader OpenGL]
+          [ this uses ancient non-shader OpenGL]

     ./examples/UseShader/UseShader.cc
           Pops up an OpenGL window with a colorful single triangle